 EXTENSIVE TRIAL EXPERIENCE

 Our firm has extensive trial experience in criminal defense.
-Our Fort Worth criminal defense attorneys have tried over 100 criminal trials, including jury trials for DWI, Aggravated Assault with a Deadly Weapon, Sexual Assault, Drug Possession, Gun and Weapons Charges, Burglary of a Habitation, and Capital Murder.
+Our Fort Worth criminal defense attorneys and DWI lawyers have tried over 200 co,bined criminal trials, including jury trials for DWI, Aggravated Assault with a Deadly Weapon, Sexual Assault, Drug Possession, Gun and Weapons Charges, Burglary of a Habitation, and Capital Murder.
 In addition, we have reviewed and successfully negotiated thousands of criminal charges.

-As a former prosecutor in Tarrant and Dallas County, our criminal lawyers know how the State of Texas will attempt to prosecute you on your criminal charges.
+As former prosecutors in Tarrant, Dallas, and Harris County, our DWI lawyers know how the State of Texas will attempt to prosecute you on your criminal charges.
 This knowledge will allow our firm to build the best defense in fighting your state or federal criminal charges.